tinytronix/homeautomation/README.md

 An extensive and expandible home automation hardware and software system.
 Contains ready to use gerber files for pcb production, part list and software examples.

+Upper row: Connector boards for I2C and Power
-From left to right: Switching module, Analog module,controller module:
+Lower row left to right: Switching module, Analog module,controller module:
 ![lt](https://github.com/tinytronix/homeautomation/blob/master/Photos/ModulesOpen.jpg)

 The modules finally integrated in the fuse box: